mj221/Codebreaking-/README.md

 Requires supplied file `enigma.py` and `rotor.py` to execute.

 ## `test_enigma_break.py`
 A working Enigma machine with access to only rotors I, II, III.
 Algorithm breaks code through brute force, given a specified code and crib.
+Also returns the number of steps processed to break code.
 Requires supplied file `enigma.py` and `rotor.py` to execute.